tejuscs/adb-aws-dev/provisioning-adb/create-adb.md

 ### Required Artifacts

-- A pre-provsioned ODB Network
+- A pre-provisioned ODB Network
-- A pre-provsioned Oracle Exadata Infrastructure
+- A pre-provisioned Oracle Exadata Infrastructure
-- A pre-provsioned Autonomous VM Cluster
+- A pre-provisioned Autonomous VM Cluster
 - A pre-provisioned Autonomous Container Database

 ## Task 1: Create Autonomous Database

 In this section, you will be provisioning an Autonomous database using the Azure portal.

-1.	- Autonomous Database creation is managed from the OCI Console.
+- Autonomous Database creation is managed from the OCI Console.
 From your AVMC details page in AWS, click “Manage in OCI” and log in to your OCI tenancy.

   ![Manage in OCI](./images/manageinoci.png " ")